vt-sailbot/docker-base-test-image/README.md

 This repository is used to build base images for testing purposes.
 These images will be used as bases by the dependency specific images in `sailbot-20`.

 ## Usage Instructions
 To make changes to the base image, you must modify the `Dockerfile` contained in this directory.
-Upon pushing to master, an updated image will be built and hosted by `Dockerhub`.
+To build the image locally, run `make build`.
+To start a container of the image, run `make run`.
+To push the updated image to Dockerhub, run `make push`.